 Many things can trigger anger, including stress, family problems, and financial issues.

-For some people, anger is caused by an underlying disorder, such as alcoholism or depression.
+For some people, anger results from an underlying disorder, such as alcoholism or depression.
 Anger itself isn’t considered a disorder, but anger is a known symptom of several mental health conditions.

 The following are some of the possible causes of anger issues.

-Anger can be a symptom of depression, which is characterized as ongoing feelings of sadness and loss of interest lasting at least two weeks.
+Anger can be a symptom of depression, which involves ongoing feelings of sadness and loss of interest lasting at least 2 weeks.

-Anger can be suppressed or overtly expressed.
-The intensity of the anger and how it’s expressed varies from person to person.
+Anger can be suppressed or openly expressed.
+The intensity of the anger and how you express it varies from person to person.

 If you have depression, you may experience other symptoms.
 These include:

 - feelings of hopelessness

 - thoughts of self-harm or suicide

 Obsessive-compulsive disorder (OCD) is an anxiety disorder involving obsessive thoughts and compulsive behavior.
 A person with OCD has unwanted, disturbing thoughts, urges, or images that drive them to do something repetitively.